gswon/CS-UY-1134/Homework/HW2/README.md

-Learned linear time algorithm and logarithmic time.
+## This homework is to learn linear time algorithm and logarithmic time. ##